antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 There are two demo scenes in the `demo` subfolder:

-- **MultipleAnimations**: 90 instances with 5 animations, with different scales, rotation, and positions.
+- **MultipleAnimations**: 90 instances with 5 animations, with different scales, and positions.
 - **AlphaTest**: Shows how to control alpha so that you can fade in/out individual instances.

 ![vat3](https://github.com/user-attachments/assets/84d8c9ee-f343-4226-927b-7bd92e68c5a2)